Fayetteville Community Info

 About the Area

-If you are new to the area, here is a little bit about the area to help make your stay here the most enjoyable.
+If you are new to the area, here is a bit about the area to help make your stay here more enjoyable.
+NEEDS artist credit, copyright clearance!

 The University of Arkansas is a public land-grant, doctoral research university located in Fayetteville, Arkansas.
 It is the flagship campus of the University of Arkansas System and the largest, best-known university in the state.
 More than 27,500 students are enrolled in over 200 undergraduate, graduate, and professional programs.
 It is classified by the Carnegie Foundation as a research university with the highest level of research activity.
 Founded as Arkansas Industrial University in 1871, its present name was adopted in 1899 and classes were first held on January 22, 1872.
 It is noted for its strong architecture, agriculture (particularly animal science and poultry science), business, communication disorders, creative writing, history, law, and Middle Eastern studies programs.
 The university campus consists of 378 buildings spread across 512 acres of land in Fayetteville, Arkansas.
 Some well known architecture on campus includes Old Main, the first permanent academic building erected.
 Academic programs are in excess of 200.
 The ratio of students to faculty is approximately 19:1.
 The university also received a combined total of $103.2 million in research awards for the 2017 fiscal year.